sfigg/commercialization-public/design/compatibility/1709/device-devfund.md

 If the tool, utility, or agent runs locally on Nano Server, it must be made available as a Windows Server Application (WSA) installer package.

-For Microsoft Azure Stack, in particular, all monitoring has to be agentless, and agents will not be allowed on the hosts.
+For Microsoft SDDC offering, in particular, all monitoring has to be agentless, and agents will not be allowed on the hosts.
 Also see ‘if implemented’ Redfish requirement at System.Server.Manageability.Redfish

 ### Device.DevFund.Server.Nano.OperateInServerNano